cognitedata/cdp-spark-datasource/README.md

 - `partitions`: The data source will split the time range into this many partitions (20 by default) time intervals.

+#### Numerical data points

+To read numerical data points from CDF, provide the option `.option("type", "datapoints")`.
-You can also request aggregated data by filtering by aggregation and granularity.
+For numerical data points you can also request aggregated data by filtering by aggregation and granularity.

 `aggregation`: Numerical data points can be aggregated before they are retrieved from CDF.
 This allows for faster queries by reducing the amount of data transferred.